TomSssM/MyCodewars/task-archieve/top-k-frequent-elements/task.md

 <summary>Task Type</summary>

 It is a One Pointer One Array and HashMap Task Type.
-In order to solve it you need to create HashMap and iterate this HashMap in some way just like in [this task](../partition-labels/task.md).
+In order to solve it you need to create HashMap and iterate this HashMap in some way similarly to [this task](../partition-labels/task.md) except here we need to _sort_ this HashMap we get

 Just don't be fooled by the mention of "any order" in the task description into thinking it is a Task Type for Backtracking Depth-first Search of Array

 </details>